 - recycle – lots of things can be recycled but today I want to highlight textile recycling

 Textile recycling is a newer idea.
 The idea of donating clothes, shoes, purses, belts blankets toys etc to thrift stores is well established in most communities.
-What if those items have holes, are discoloured, very old and out of fashion you can still keep them out of the landfill though textile recycling.
-Canadians only divert 25% waste from landfills.
+What if those items have holes, are discoloured, very old and out of fashion you can still keep them out of the landfill through textile recycling.
+Canadians only divert 25% of waste from landfills.

 This problem is not limited to Canada.
 In the USA it’s estimated each person wastes 32kg of clothing annually, with only 15% of this ending up in a recycling center.
 The rest is landfilled or incinerated, causing lasting damage to the environment.

-With an increasing growth rate in Britain they also have low rates of waste diversion.
-The article The Introduction to all things Recycling by Monk and company explains the environmental benefits of recycling, the importance of recycling and the environmental impact of textile waste.
+With an increasing growth rate in Britain, they also have low rates of waste diversion.
+The article The Introduction to All Things Recycling by Monk and company explains the environmental benefits of recycling, the importance of recycling and the environmental impact of textile waste.

 If you would like a recycling document, listing how and where to donate and recycle items, send me an email firstname.lastname@example.org and put in the subject line recycling doc and I’ll send it to you.

 In the comments, tell us what you do to protect the environment and go green.